Saboten758/Retro-Pulse/README.md

 6. Use the "Flash" button from the main screen for using flashlight.
 7. Tap the "i" from the main screen button for getting more info about the device.
 In the menu, tap on "All Features" to list all the available android features.
 8. Navigate to "Location" card for getting location details
-9. Navigate to "Music" card for playing music straight from Nightwave Plaza.
+9. Navigate to "Music" card for playing music straight from Nightwave Plaza and other radio stations.
 10. Navigate below to "Weather" card to get location based weather data.

 ## Contributing
-This is just a basic project, contributions are welcome!
+Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Peace!!